Team15ECE3400/Team15ECE3400.github.io/EthicsHW/TheAutonomousCar.md

 AASTA: AH!
 How did you get in my car?

-DAN: I wanted to talk to you about Ethics.
+DAN: I wanted to talk to you about Ethics!
 There’s actually a lot you should be worrying about.

 AASTA: What are you talking about?

-DAN: Well autonomous cars are a real life application of a very complicated ethical dilemma called the trolley problem.
+DAN: Well autonomous cars are a real life application of a very complicated ethical dilemma called "The Trolley Problem."

 [Dan snaps his fingers and scene changes to road/parking lot.]

 DAN: Let’s go back to basics.
 Say you’re in a car, with five people on one road and one person on the other.

-[Dan gestures to point at groups as camera shows both parties.]
+[Dan gestures to point at groups as camera shows aforementioned parties.]

-DAN: The car starts moving, and you can’t stop it
+DAN: The car starts moving, and you can’t stop it.

 [Dan reaches down and rips out the brakes.]

 DAN: Now, which road do you go down?

-AASTA:Are you crazy!
-Did you just break my car?!
+AASTA: Are you crazy!
+D-did you just break my car?!

 DAN: Yeah I did [nodding], which way do you go?

 AASTA: That’s not my choice, it’s the car’s.
-BEN15, recalculate route.
+BEN15, recalculate route!

-[pause of silence]
+[Silence]

-AASTA:  BEN15, recalculate route. [pause] RE-CAL-CU-LATE! [pause] Funny, it usually loves recalculating.
+AASTA: Uh...
+BEN15, recalculate route. [pause] RE-CAL-CU-LATE! [pause] Funny, it usually loves recalculating.
 Why isn’t it working?
 Did the system break?

 DAN: No, this time the choice is yours.
 But it looks like we’ve run out of time.